Skip to main content

 Intermediate

-The proposition that a can biochemically alter your stress response hinges on the direct, physical link between your brain’s interpretation of the world and your adrenal glands’ hormonal output.
+The proposition that a wellness program can biochemically alter your stress response hinges on the direct, physical link between your brain’s interpretation of the world and your adrenal glands’ hormonal output.
 A reward-based program is a form of applied psychoneuroimmunology; it uses psychological incentives to architect new behaviors that reshape neurological pathways and, consequently, endocrine function.
 To grasp this, we must examine the mechanism connecting extrinsic motivation ∞ the reward ∞ to the intrinsic regulation of the HPA axis.

 At the center of this connection lies the brain’s reward system, primarily driven by the neurotransmitter dopamine.
 When you anticipate or receive a reward, your brain releases dopamine, creating a sensation of pleasure and reinforcing the behavior that led to it.
 This is the same circuitry that governs motivation for all things essential to survival.